 This question is more specific, and while the person you are talking to may not have an answer, they do know what to be on the lookout for.

-You will also need to establish clear goals on how you manage your search.
+You should also establish clear goals for managing your job search.
 Daily or weekly goals might include things like:

 - Arrange a meeting with [insert name of person] at ABC company to learn about the requirements of a [specific job].